MatusVolodymyr/Data_Science_Internship_Test/README.md

 ## Setup Instructions

 ### Virtual Environments
-Each task has its own virtual environment to manage dependencies (projects were creted using conda envs):
+Each task has its own virtual environment to manage dependencies (the projects were created using conda envs, so it is recommended to use conda):

 1. **Task 1**:
    - Navigate to the `task_1/` directory.